ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Applications

 \subsection{Task 3: Fine-tuning Monocular Depth Models}

-The results reported in the monocular depth estimation task suggest that the poor performance is due to a domain gap in the training and testing data.
-Therefore, we proposed to assess if fine-tuning monocular depth models using synthetic ROOM data could provide performance boosts.
+After the findings of Task 2, we proposed to assess if fine-tuning monocular depth models using synthetic ROOM data could provide performance boosts.
 For this task we used three models: the general-use UniDepth and DepthAnything V2 (DAV2), as well as the bronchoscopy-specialised BREA-D. Furthermore, to avoid testing the models using a test set within the same data distribution of the fine-tuning data, we evaluated them on an external bronchoscope dataset with phantom-based depth ground truth~\cite{visentini2017external_data}.
 We compare their performance before and after fine-tuning using the same depth estimation metrics used in Task 2.

 We report the results for the different metrics in \tabref{tab:breavsfinetune} using ten selected representative image-depth pairs.
 Our results indicate that fine-tuning on synthetic ROOM-generated data improves BREA-Depth across all metrics, with $\delta_1$ accuracy increasing from 65.39\% to 67.70\% (a relative gain of 3.5\%).
 These improvements are also reflected in qualitative comparisons between the pre-trained and fine-tuned models shown in \figref{fig:breavsfinetune}.
 We report improvements in the fine-tuned models even when tested on real bronchoscopy images that were part of neither the pre-training nor fine-tuning data.